EmSkopa/blog-tag-project/README.md

 * src
 * test

-## Docker
+## docker

-Created simple docker compose env, so we can run it our application in docker container For starting application:
+Created simple docker compose env, so we can run it our application in docker container.
+For starting application:
 * cd docker && ./start_api.sh && cd ..